 The Great Defrost – Arctic questions from a contemporary Far-North artistic position

-Curatorial Prompt / Hulda Rós Guðnadóttir
+Curatorial statement / Hulda Rós Guðnadóttir

 The Image of Iceland in the 18th century.
 Volcanoes and fish.

-10:10 – 10:30 Words of welcome by moderator tbd.
-Introduction of participants.
+10:10 – 10:30 Words of welcome by moderator Julieta Aranda Introduction of participants.

 10:30 – 10:40 Kaleidoscope of images – 'The Arctic and Far-North as trope in the discourse of climate change.' - as presented in media, internet and art works.